nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 ```

 ### check if a file or folder exists using os.path.exists function
+* When a user clicks on a file or folder, the URL can be resolved in to an absolute path at the server
-* The resolved file path from the URL needs to be checked if exists or not.
+* The file or folder path needs to be checked if exists or not.
 This can be done using `os.path.isdir` as shown below.
 ```py
 import os